-Before I left for Naples, I mainly heard negative stories.
+Before I travelled to Naples, I heard mainly negative stories.
 “Too busy”, “not clean”, “dangerous”, the list was long.
-But I can tell you from experience: Naples is a hidden gem on the Amalfi coast that has much more to offer than the prejudices suggest.
+But I can tell you from experience: Naples is a hidden gem on the Amalfi Coast that has much more to offer than the prejudices suggest.
+From iconic Naples attractions like Vesuvius and Pompeii to hidden gems in the Quartieri Spagnoli.

 In 6 days, I climbed Vesuvius, explored the burning grounds of Solfatara, cycled through the royal gardens of Caserta, and even made a day trip to Rome.
 And the best part?
-I would do it again in a heartbeat!
+I’d do it all again in a heartbeat!

 - Spring (March-May): Ideal weather, fewer tourists, temperatures 15-22°C